Always-Root/CyberSecurity/WazuhSysmonVirustotal.md

 * Run these commands ```net stop wazuh``` and ```net start wazuh```
 * Once it done all the sysmon logs will be sent to Wazuh dashboard

+## File integrity monitring or FIM with Wazuh